redlover0/Chicago-Soundscape-Analyzer/README.md

 ## Product Features

 When creating this.
-I was tasked to only create 2 functional requirements. i finished with 5
+I was tasked to only create 2 functional requirements. i finished with 5 bringing my web app to the market 2-3 weeks before due date, leaving time to improve and add new features

 this is where i explain its features